ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 #.
 If the pushed branch resolves an issue, in its description, type ``Resolves #``
    and select from the list of issues that appears.

 #.
-Create the PR, making title a simple statement because this title is rendered
+Create either a PR or draft PR, making the title a simple statement because
-   in our `automatic release generator <https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes>`_.
+   the PR title is rendered in our `automatic release generator <https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes>`_.

-#.
-If you are not ready to have someone review the PR, change its title to include
-   a prefix of ``WIP``, which indicates ``Work in Progress``.
+   If your PR is ready for review, select ``Create pull request``.
+Otherwise, select ``Create draft pull request`` and mark it as ready for review once you are satisified with it.

-   There is an ``Edit`` button to the right of the title, which becomes a ``Save`` button when you are in the editing mode.
+   If you need to change a PR title, to its right, click the ``Edit`` button, which becomes a ``Save`` button while you are in editing mode.

-#.
-When the PR is ready for review, remove the ``WIP`` prefix if applicable and
-   then assign the appropriate reviewer.